-Bugsolutely has made a non-official translation of the Good Agricultural Practices (GAP) document released by the Thai Ministry of Agriculture (ACFS department).
-It contains the guidelines that Thai farmers will follow to rear crickets in a safe, optimized, standardized way.
-This could simplify the process of starting new cricket farms around the world.
+Thailand has officially released the first Good Agricultural Practices (GAP) in the world on November 2017.
+The GAP was created by the Thai Ministry of Agriculture (ACFS department).
+It contains the indications that farmers must follow to rear crickets in a safe, optimized, standardized way.

-You can download here the English version of the GAP guidelines here (PDF).
+You can download here the English version of the GAPstandard here (PDF).

 The Good Agricultural Practices (GAP) document has nine pages and is broken down into five subsections, starting from how the farm should be built and managed, to the animal health and traceability.
 Guidelines for waste treatment are also included.
-With this Practices it will be easier to teach the farmers how to prepare the farm and the rearing pens for the crickets, how to handle eggs and generations, how to control feed and water and train the staff of the farm.
+With this methods it will be easier to teach the farmers how to prepare the farm and the rearing pens for the crickets, how to handle eggs and generations, how to control feed and water and train the staff.